vvvv/betadocs/topics/graphics/direct3d-9/texture/texturefx-specification.md

 ---

 # TextureFX Specification
 TextureFX is essentially vvvvs answer to <a href="http://freeframe.svn.sourceforge.net/viewvc/freeframe/trunk/docs/specification.html" class="extURL" target="_blank">freeframeGL</a>, i.e. a specification for modules that do GPU-based texture-generation, -manipulation and -analyis.
-The idea was triggered by <span class="user"><a href="https://vvvv.org/users/karistouf" class="extURL" target="_blank">karistouf</a></span> in his thread with the almost poetic title <a href="https://discourse.vvvv.org/t/pure-image-treatment-question-wich-evolution-for-vvvv)) and implementation is expertly lead by <span class="user"><a href="https://vvvv.org/users/unc" class="extURL" target="_blank">unc</a></span>.
-The whole series of modules/effects is now part of the ((about the addonpack" class="extURL forum" target="_blank">Addonpack</a>.
+The idea was triggered by <span class="user"><a href="https://vvvv.org/users/karistouf" class="extURL" target="_blank">karistouf</a></span> in his thread with the almost poetic title <a href="https://discourse.vvvv.org/t/pure-image-treatment-question-wich-evolution-for-vvvv" class="extURL forum" target="_blank">Pure image treatment question: wich evolution for vvvv</a> and implementation is expertly lead by <span class="user"><a href="https://vvvv.org/users/unc" class="extURL" target="_blank">unc</a></span>.
+The whole series of modules/effects is now part of the [Addonpack](xref:e1554948-8a15-4e39-8289-59216c388376).

 # TextureFX Specification 1.0
 The modules are organized in the following categories using the mentioned in- and outputs: